 These are explosive devises deployed on a cable lifted above a ship by liftwood or gas bags.
 They are deployed at the start of a ships turn (ie when that captain's card is turned up by the umpire) and are deployed until stated otherwise.
 They may be winched back down at the start of any subsequent turn (ie when that captain's card is next turned up).
 They are deployed into the height band directly above a ship (and so are not useful to a ship flying at 'high') and - if a ship moves below a hex containing a target vessel (or vessels) then - using the ramming rules - the mine may hit the target ship similar to a Smutts Torpedo.
+A Superior crew adds +1 chance to hit.
 In a hex containing two ships (or more) it would bowl against each of the occupants individually (ie - if it misses the first choice it will try again on the subsequent choices.
 Steam ships - as per the ramming rules - gain a plus one to hit with a tether mine.
 Damage is 1d6 for a Martian mine and 1d6 plus 2 damage plus - for both - a critical hit on a natural 6.
 Like rockets, they count as a gun to be destroyed.
 They have their own critical hit point on the chart, when fitted.
+These are a 'one shot' weapon.
+When they are fired they may not be reloaded.